-MLB All Star Voting 2018: Latest Ballot Results Before Roster Reveal
+MLB All-Star Voting 2018: Latest Ballot Results Before Roster Reveal

 Here are the latest American League and National League balloting totals for the 2018 @AllStarGame with less than four full days of voting left for the @CampingWorld All-Star Ballot.
 Visit https://t.co/Jd6REEkFYI to vote. #MLBVote https://t.co/xQMrIIUtVr

-The latest announcement from MLB July 2 revealed that superstars Manny Machado of the Baltimore Orioles, Mookie Betts of the Boston Red Sox, Mike Trout of the Los Angeles Angels and Aaron Judge of the New York Yankees were all in line to become starters for the American League.
+The latest announcement from MLB on Monday revealed that superstars Manny Machado of the Baltimore Orioles, Mookie Betts of the Boston Red Sox, Mike Trout of the Los Angeles Angels and Aaron Judge of the New York Yankees were all in line to become starters for the American League.

-Freddie Freeman of the Atlanta Braves, Nolan Arenado of the Colorado Rockies and Bryce Harper were in a starting position for the National League.
+Freddie Freeman of the Atlanta Braves, Nolan Arenado of the Colorado Rockies and Bryce Harper were on target for a starting position in the National League.

 Washington Nationals @Nationals